How Onlia is Staying Together, Apart

 Subscribe & get more from Onlia

 Staying active is another way we’re finding togetherness.
-With gyms closed and social distancing in effect, we’ve gotten creative when it comes to getting our daily dose of exercise.
+With gyms closed and social distancing in effect, we’ve had to be creative when it comes to getting our daily dose of exercise.
 Our resident people-person in HR, Demetra, has set up an online yoga class for all Onlians to participate in.

 While all of this is a strange and quite scary time for many, we’re doing our best to retain some sense of normalcy — which, with the help of our Onlia family members, hasn’t been hard.
 As we continue to work remotely until we can return to our office, we remember our mission: to keep Canadians safe.
-And right now, that means staying at home (and staying germ-free).
+And right now, that means staying at home.